danielsteman/local-bricks/README.md

 ## Local config

-`./.databricks.local` is the default config file path and expects a `default` namespace.
+`./.databricks_local.yaml` is the default config file path and expects a `default` namespace.
+This can't be changed at the moment.

 ```yaml
 default: